 All iPads (except for the iPad Mini) work with Apple’s Smart Keyboard Cover, so you’re covered there too.

-Ultimately, we recommend going with the iPad Pro if you need the power and screen size but, for most casual iPad users, the regular iPad is an outstanding choice for about a third of the price of the Pro.
+Ultimately, we recommend going with the iPad Pro if you need the power and screen size, but, for most casual iPad users, the regular iPad is an outstanding choice for about a third of the price of the Pro.

 Regardless of which iPad model you choose, you may want to sketch and write on your iPad, which works well with the iPad Pencil.
-The Apple Store has several excellent drawing, note-taking apps, making the iPad Pencil popular with graphic designers, artists, and those who don’t think typing notes is as convenient as writing things down.
+The Apple Store has several excellent drawing and note-taking apps, making the iPad Pencil popular with graphic designers, artists, and those who don’t think typing notes is as convenient as writing things down.